 Specific guidance for those seeking a place at Malvern College from overseas (pdf)

 All prospective pupils are expected to visit the school.
-In the first instance parents are asked to contact the Registrar to arrange a visit.
 These take place every weekday and Saturday morning during term time.
 Visits are deliberately comprehensive and last approximately 3½ hours.

 For those who are in the early stages of choosing a senior school and wish initially to make a less formal visit, we also run three Open Days per year:

 - October – All year groups